Meet your mental therapists.

 Sara Francis received her Master Degree in Mental Health Counseling in 2012 and her second Master Degree in Applied Behavioral Analysis in August 2017.
 Sara has been practicing in the outpatient mental health setting since 2013 including working in a residential treatment facility.
-She has an advanced certification as an Adoption Competent therapist following training developed by the Center for Adoption Support and Education (C.A.S.E.).
-In addition, Sara has been working with children on the autism spectrum in both the child's home and at the outpatient level since 2008.
-She is currently under supervision to become a Board Certified Behavior Analyst.
-Sara specializes in working with clients with trauma, autism and/or adoption.
+She has an adoption competent therapist following training developed by the Center for Adoption Support and Education (C.A.S.E.).
+In addition, Sara has been working with children on the autism spectrum in the child's home, the community, and clinic settings.

 Sara believes therapy involves a working relationship between the client, client's family, and therapist.
 It can move along quickly or slowly, as the client is comfortable.
-A therapist must understand, respect and work with each client as a unique person developing an individualized treatment plan for each client that focus on the client's needs.
 In my work with children and adolescents, I strive to develop a trusting therapeutic relationship as early as possible because it is such an important aspect to the process of coping and healing.
-I am experienced in providing social skills training and helping children ages 5-12 who present with Autism Spectrum Disorders.

-Treatment Specialties: Play therapy, trauma-informed strategies, cognitive-behavioral therapy (CBT), behavior modification, art, and person-centered.
+Treatment Specialties: Play therapy, trauma-informed strategies, cognitive-behavioral therapy (CBT), behavior modification, and person-centered.